aws/sagemaker-python-sdk/doc/overview.rst

 *************************

 After you train a model, you can use Amazon SageMaker Batch Transform to perform inferences with the model.
-Batch Transform manages all necessary compute resources, including launching instances to deploy endpoints and deleting them afterward.
+Batch transform manages all necessary compute resources, including launching instances to deploy endpoints and deleting them afterward.
 You can read more about SageMaker Batch Transform in the `AWS documentation <https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-batch.html>`__.

 If you trained the model using a SageMaker Python SDK estimator,